mattmaynes2/aria/reports/proposal/proposal.md

 is to introduce a useful (demoable) feature to the system.
 By breaking the project into demoable iterations, we will be able to commit to a set of concrete goals on a weekly basis.
 The emphasis on demoable increments will allow us to have a product that always in a working state.
-Iterations have been grouped into largermilestones; each milestone marks the implementation of a complete use case.
+Iterations have been grouped into larger milestones; each milestone marks the implementation of one of the scenarios described in the previous section.

 ### Iteration 1
 > October 5, 2016